Bilastend/reddit-mastodon-bot/README.md

     client_secret = "The client secret of your reddit Application"

     access_token = "The access token to your Mastodon application"

+    api_base_url = "The url of the bot instance for example https://botsin.space"

     user_agent = "The user agent for Reddits API in this format: <platform>:<app ID>:<version string> (by /u/<reddit username>)"